mph-/lcapy/doc/schematics.rst

    >>> cct.add('E1 1 2 opamp 3 0; right, mirror')

 Component size
 --------------

 By default each component has a minimum size of 1.
 This can be stretched to satisfy a node constraint.
 The minimum size is specified using the size keyword, for example:

    >>> cct.add('R1 1 2; right, size=2')

+The size argument is used as a scale factor for the component node spacing.

 Colors